Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Numerical Results and Comparison

 \subsubsection{Convergence Behavior of BCD-FP-DC and Benchmarks}

 In Fig. \ref{compare6}, the IRS has 64 elements, and the number of cell-edge users is 3.
+Total cost is the optimization objective $\sum ^{K}_{k=1} \omega_{k} C_{k}$.
 The convergence performance of the proposed BCD-FP-DC algorithm is compared with different benchmarks, as shown in Fig. \ref{compare6}.
 It can be observed that the average system cost converges rapidly within 40 iterations.
 In Fig. \ref{compare6}, our proposed BCD-FP-DC algorithm outperforms two heuristic methods and the BCD-MSE algorithm.
 Especially as can be seen from Fig. \ref{compare6}, BCD can be treated as a promising technique to achieve smaller total cost when it comes to converging.
-Moreover, the proposed algorithm BCD-FP-DC needs around 20 iterations to converge to a lower system cost due to more iterations are required to reach a suitable auxiliary variable to transform the original problem into a weight-sum-rate problem.
-The proposed algorithm and benchmark algorithms outperform the scenarios without IRS or with random phase in IRS, and this proves that the multi-cell IRS-aided MEC system achieves further performance gain compared to the system without IRS.
+Moreover, the proposed algorithm BCD-FP-DC needs around 20 iterations to converge to a lower system cost due to more iterations being required to reach a suitable auxiliary variable to transform the original problem into a weight-sum-rate problem.
+The proposed algorithm and benchmark algorithms outperform the scenarios without IRS or with random phases in IRS, and this proves that the multi-cell IRS-aided MEC system achieves further performance gain compared to the system without IRS.